Meningite di Mollaret

 Diagnosi differenziale

-Viral - enteroviruses (poliomielite, Coxsackievirus, echovirus), HSV-1 and HSV-2, varicella-zoster virus, adenovirus, Epstein-Barr virus, lymphocytic choriomeningitis virus (LCMV), human immunodeficiency virus (HIV), e influenza A and B viruses.
+Viral - enteroviruses (poliomielite, Coxsackievirus, echovirus), HSV-1 and HSV-2, varicella-zoster virus, adenovirus, Epstein-Barr virus, lymphocytic choriomeningitis virus (LCMV), human immunodeficiency virus (HIV), and influenza A and B viruses.

 Bacterial - partially treated meningitis, parameningeal infection, endocarditis, mycoplasma, tuberculosis, ehrlichiosis, borrelia, syphilis, and brucella.